Plumsail/forms-docs/source/how-to/link-to-form.rst

 .. code-block:: javascript

-    var url = "https://domain.sharepoint.com/sites/sitename/subsite/SitePages/PlumsailForms/ListName/ContentType/FormType.aspx?item=" + itemId + "&rf=" + rootFolder + "&source=" + sourceURL
+    var url = "https://domain.sharepoint.com/sites/sitename/subsite/SitePages/PlumsailForms/ListName/ContentType/FormType.aspx?item=" + itemId + "&ct=" + contentTypeId + "&rf=" + rootFolder + "&source=" + sourceURL

 * **itemId** is the ID of the Item or Document to open.
+This parameter is the only one that is required for Edit and Display Forms.

+* **contentTypeId** is the ID of the Content Type with which the item will be saved after form submission.
+Optional.

 * **rootFolder** is only used for New Form, and can specify folder where new Item will be created.
+Optional.

 * **sourceURL** is the URL where the user will be redirected after the form is closed.
+Optional.

 You can find all the forms stored in Site contents -> Site Pages/PlumsailForms in the folders with List names.